 Wintertime is one of my favorite times of year for hiking!
 Quieter trails, cooler weather, and, if you're lucky, the beauty of snow!
 Here in coastal California, we don't get snow (except an occasional dusting on the local peaks) but we do get rain, fog, wind, and lots of greenery during the winter months.
 Wintertime is my favorite season for hiking with the High Tail Hikes pups - and the dogs love it too!
 The trails are quieter, the air is cool, lots of grass to munch on, no foxtails, plenty of interesting smells, and water galore!
 Here, we focus on tips for hiking with your dog in the winter months, including some safety tips.
-For more tips about hiking with your dog, read our blog post here.
+Read more tips about hiking with your dog from a previous post.

 Hiking in the Rain

 Monty rocking the rainy day layers - Photo by High Tail Hikes

 A couple of rainy day pro tips - put your treats in a plastic zip loc bag so you don't end up with a soggy, crumbly mess in your fanny pack or pockets.
 I always have our pups drag a leash or long line on rainy days - the bright colors make it easier to see everybody, especially when visibility is lower due to fog or mist.
 Bonus - after the hike I simply wipe the leashes and lines down to remove debris and they're good to go!
 No stinky, moldy, or dirt encrusted leashes to deal with.
 Make sure to keep towels in your car so you can dry off your pups after.
 I always take off rain jackets, towel off the dogs, make sure they're cozy in their crates, and crank the heat in the car on the way home to help everyone warm up.